Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 -  8888, the port for peer-to-peer networking, which can be set with ``--listen-node-port``
 -  8082, the port used by middleware, which can be set with ``--listen-middleware-port``
+-  8099, the port used by the node dashboard, which can be set with ``--listen-dashboard-port``
 -  10000, the gRPC port, which can be set with ``--listen-grpc-port``

+An additional mapping is the gRPC token, which defaults to ``rpcadmin``, and can be set with ``--rpc-server-token``.

 When changing the mappings above the docker container must be stopped (:ref:`stop-a-node`), reset, and started again.
 To reset the container either use